itsmejoshleach/A-Level-Computer-Science-Project/Writeup.md

   The invoice must work for both products and services.

 Limitations:

+  I am limited by time, this means that User testing will not be as in depth as it could be.
+I am limited by research time and resources, this may mean features that users may want must be added later.
   The limitations of my app is that it may only be able to export the PDF invoice, as building sharing functionality within the app is not a priority.
   Mobile use won't be as good as desktop usage, as the sizings of the GUI and invoice will be designed for desktop computers / laptops.
   The app won't be able to take payments, but will have the ability to add bank details, as to be able to use a BACS transfer for payment.